How to Install phpMyAdmin on Ubuntu 26.04, 24.04 and 22.04

 sudo mariadb

-Create the phpMyAdmin account and grant global privileges without GRANT OPTION (you can add it later if you need to create database users from phpMyAdmin):
+Create the phpMyAdmin account and grant global privileges without GRANT OPTION:

 CREATE USER 'pmauser'@'localhost' IDENTIFIED BY 'your_secure_password';